hariQ acupuncture & herbs

 10. When Should I start Acupuncture?

-There are patients who come for trigger finger treatment months or even years after the original onset.
-These chronic cases are often more complex and take a much greater length of time to achieve results.
-Even then, recovery is not guaranteed.
+Sometimes patients seek trigger finger treatment several months or even years after the initial symptoms.
+Chronic cases like these are more complicated and require a longer period of treatment to see results.
+However, even with extended treatment, a full recovery is not always guaranteed.

 Pursuing Your Health is Our Passion